unicode-org/message-format-wg/guidelines/chair-group.md

 - Create and update events and agenda.

-- Participate in activities to share and promote the WG and all possible synergies that could improve the overall result
+- Participate in activities to share and promote the WG and all possible synergies that could improve the overall result.

 - Take care of the minutes of the meetings, including recording of all decisions.
-The minutes and presentations given in WG should be available in the WG Drive
+The minutes and presentations given in WG should be available in the WG Drive.

 - Prepare technical drafts and documentation.

-- Formulate concrete questions that the WG can answer in their monthly meetings
+- Formulate concrete questions that the WG can answer in their monthly meetings.

 #### Participate